Table of Contents

 An extremely old sound healing method from Asia is called a gong bath or sound bath.
 It is claimed that the vibration of all the water in the body results in an excellent feeling of well-being.
 Because participants will bathe in sound waves, it is called a “bath.”

 Massages are similar to gong baths.
-It is a good alternative for those who love the notion of a massage but don't want to be touched.
+It is a good alternative for those who love a massage but don't want to be touched.

 According to RonaLynn of the Gong Bath Meditations, a gong bath meditation produces a broad spectrum of harmonics that cause vibrations.
 According to her, “both modern science and old knowledge believe that these frequencies bring your complete self into balance, and that it is this harmonic state that permits healing.”